MechatronicBeing/MechatronicBeing/README.md

   - Lexemes (= '**dictionary**') : almost done, remaining : match the word category (noun, verb...) with the id in the main namespace.
   - Labels in the main namespace (= '**translation dictionary**') : script almost done.
 Need a full execution.
   - Claims (Properties) in the main namespace (= '**encyclopedia**') : need to check important properties to keep and arrange the output, need a full execution.
+    - **WARNING** : many 'Claims' in Wikidata are **NOT CC0** (references from external sources, like wikipedia, world data...-), despite the general CC0 license. **Becareful !**
   - Notes :
     - All **data are CC0 licenced** (see [Wikidata:Licensing](https://www.wikidata.org/wiki/Wikidata:Licensing) for more information).
+      - **WARNING** : many 'Claims' in Wikidata are **NOT CC0** (references from external sources, like wikipedia, world data...-), despite the general CC0 license. **Becareful !**
     - **All languages will be proposed** -except languages ​​with few data-.
     - The output will be easy readable and exploitable, with a simple text editor or a 'parser' (files will contains ~1000 lines, each line is one information).
     - For the public use, a simple 'low-tech' website will be created.
-    - The Wikidata 'Database dump', containing all languages and information, is a MASSIVE 98Go compressed / +500Go uncompressed json file.
+    - The Wikidata 'Database dump', containing all languages and information, is a MASSIVE 98Go compressed / +500Go uncompressed JSON file.
-    - The Wikidata 'Database dump' is VERY difficult to exploit (unoredred, a lot of IDs and information) and HEAVY time consuming (several weeks, with a LOT of files written).
+    - The Wikidata 'Database dump' is **VERY** difficult to exploit (Massivve unoredred IDs and information) and HEAVY time consuming (several weeks, with a LOT of files written).
     - The public access is **expected before the end of the year**. *Thank you for your understanding.*
 - (Personal) making some "Raspberry Pi" projects, to use for low hardware testing and to work with (RPi-0W, RPi-3B, tiny screens, uses of renewable energies...).